schar/schar/README.md

 I'm interested in...

 - Monads and applicative functors
-- Parsing and type inference, and combinatory categorial grammar
+- Parsing and/as type inference, and combinatory categorial grammar
 - State and nondeterminism, scope and continuations
 - Ambiguity, under-specification, and anaphora resolution
 - Dynamic theories of semantics, and of discourse